Ramgree/sysmod2020/Ida_Maria_Orula/week_6.md

 simply doesn't mean anything to the client.
 I also enjoyed the breakout room discussion.
 The first time I moderated a breakout session I had previously decided that I'd do it and
 I was a bit nervous about how it would go.
 This time I hadn't planned on moderating and the decision was very spontaneous, but everything still went smoothly.
 When I felt that we had lost the clear structure we had started with, I simply admitted it to the group and we did a little recap of what everyone had said so that the notetaker could write it all down.
- I also got lucky with my teammates again.
+Luckily I had great teammates again.
 They had some good arguments and it was clear that they were using their own heads to think, rather than just recite what they had heard in the videos.
 I really feel that this discussion helped me to understand sequence diagrams better and to look at them from different perspectives. <br>
  Unfortunately I couldn't be present during the lab due to a doctor's appointment.
 If I hadn't gone to the doctor at that time, I would've had to wait another two weeks which was not something I wanted to do.
 Some annoying health issues have already been distracting me for long enough.
 So due to all that I do have some catching up to do with my part of the lab tasks, but I will get back on track.
 Until then, I'll just make sure my teammates know that I'm not simply ignoring my obligations and that I will get my part done.
 Luckily they're all super understanding.
-I still find it kind of hard to follow the lab tasks, they seem rather confusing most of the times.
+I sometimes still find it kind of hard to follow the lab tasks, they can seem rather confusing.
 It's more about guessing what needs to be done.
+But I guess it's partly because in many cases there are no right or wrong answers and with such tasks it's necessary to use your own logic and creativity instead of just following a step-by-step guide.